mpaiva/blog/_pages/about.md

 #### CAD Drafter, Electrical Designer
 <small>General Electric, Rio de Janeiro</small>

-My career started as an electrical designer, fresh out of technical high school, working for GE in a six sigma environment, learning from the best in the industry then.
+My career started as an electrical designer, fresh out of technical high school, working for GE in a Six Sigma environment, learning from the best in the industry then.
 I was fortunate enough to have experienced the traditional technical drafting with steel nib ink pen on paper.